antonfirsov/docs/2020/04-Apr/dotnet5-preview2/introdicing-source-generators.md

 ### Do Source Generators introduce compatibility concerns for libraries?

-Potentially yes, but realistically no. For example, we're keeping all of the reflection-based APIs that exist today for compatibility.
-We may add a source generator that augments them for C# developers as needed.
-We expect most library authors to do the same, and simply use Source Generators to augment current experiences for C# developers.
-If a library or framework author _replaces_ mechanisms that use reflection today with Source Generators, then this would be a breaking change because the library would not be usable in VB or F#.
+It depends on how libraries are being authored.
+Since VB and F# currently don't support Source Generators, library authors should avoid designing their features such that they *require* a Source Generator.
+Ideally, features have fallbacks to runtime reflection and/or reflection emit.
 This is something that library authors will need to careful consider before adopting Source Generators.
+We expect most library authors will use Source Generators to augment current experiences for C# developers.

 Cheers, and happy source generation!